Ixcatl/fables_novasophonia/docs/core/basics.rst

 --------------
 A character imposing an action on another - or resisting the actions of another - may need to roll an *opposed check*.
 These are made similarly to direct checks, except each succeeding die negates one success from the check being opposed.
 If all successes are negated from the original check, it fails.

 Some opposed checks might be suggested by the GM or rulebook, such as resisting an overt magical effect.
-Others might not be so obvious, or are hidden from the players entirely, and would require a player to use their own perception to call the GM's bluff.
+Others might not be so obvious, or are hidden from the players entirely, and would require one's own perception to call the GM's bluff.
 Either way, by default, any incoming opposed check that is not contested is a guaranteed success.

 .. important::
-   Not all rolls made between two contested characters are opposed checks; they are strictly labeled as such.
+   Not all rolls made between two contested characters are opposed checks.
 For example, neither an attack nor the parry defending against it are opposed checks.

 .. admonition:: Example...
    :class: note